Tensor Network Structure Search Via Canonical Dimension Tree Enumeration: Preliminaries

-\begin{definition}[Tensor Network Structure Search] The tensor network structure search (TN-SS) problem finds the optimal tensor network that reduces the storage space while maintaining accuracy.
-Specifically, given a TN-SS problem $(\ten{T}, \error)$ where $\ten{T}$ is the data tensor and $\error$ is a prescribed error bound, the goal of the TN-SS algorithm is to solve the following optimization problem
+\begin{definition}[Tensor Network Structure Search] A TN-SS problem is a tuple $(\ten{X}, \error)$, where $\ten{X}$ is the data tensor and $\error$ is a prescribed error bound.
+The goal of the TN-SS algorithm is to solve the optimization problem

-\end{definition} In other words, the TN-SS problem aims at finding the most compressed tensor network within a given error bound.
-In this work, we target arbitrary tree structures and do not consider structures with cycles.
+In other words, the TN-SS problem aims at finding the most compressed tensor network within a given error bound.
+In this work, we target arbitrary tree structures, excluding structures with cycles. \end{definition}